• Skip to primary navigation

 Jump to Recipe

-This closed-oven method will give you a beautifully crusted rib roast that’s cooked to a perfect medium rare.
-This technique is ideal for smaller, 4 to 6 pound boneless rib roasts.
-Learn how to make this easy and delicious roast for your Christmas or holiday gathering!
+The closed-oven prime rib 500 rule method delivers a beautifully crusted rib roast cooked to a perfect medium-rare.
+This foolproof technique is ideal for smaller boneless rib roasts, weighing 4 to 7 pounds.
+Learn how to prepare this delicious roast for your Christmas or holiday gathering!

 Cooked prime rib roast on cutting board.